zacktayloruwo/occupations-qualtrics/README.md

 3. Edit the JavaScript in for the "Text entry" question Paste the contents of file into the question JavaScript for the "Text entry" question.
 The occupation names and NOC codes are drawn from `occupations.js` Make sure to change **all** instances of `QID1` to the question ID for your occupation question in your survey.

-To implement this method in French paste the code from file_fr into your qualtrics Javascript.
+To implement this method in French paste the code from occua_fr into your qualtrics Javascript.
 The occupation names and NOC codes for the French version are drawn from `occuptions_fr.js`.

 5. (Optional) Add a confirmation question following the occupation question

 We include a confirmation question following the occupation question to ensure that we have acurately captured an individual's occupation and industry.
 The confirmation question allows respondents to see the occupation category that they were placed in to ensure that it accurately reflects their occupation.
 It also enables them to enter another occupation if their occupation was not listed.

 ```
 You entered ${e://Field/occupation-name} which corresponds to ${e://Field/occupation-category}.
 Is this correct?